World without work

 Most of us have wondered what we might do if we didn’t need to work and if we woke up one morning to discover we had won the lottery, say.
-We entertain ourselves with visions of multiple homes, trips around the world or the players we would sign after buying Arsenal.
+We entertain ourselves with visions of multiple homes, trips worldwide, or the players we would sign after buying Arsenal.

 But imagine how that vision might change if such freedom were extended to everyone.
-Some day, probably not in our lifetimes but perhaps not long after, machines will be able to do most of the tasks that people can.
-At that point, a truly work-less world should be possible.
+Someday, probably not in our lifetimes but perhaps not long after, machines will be able to do most of the tasks that people can.
+At that point, a genuinely work-less world should be possible.

-If everyone, not just the rich, had robots at their beck and call, then such powerful technology would free them from the need to submit to the realities of the market to put food on the table.
+If everyone, not just the rich, had robots at their beck and call, then such powerful technology would free them from the need to submit to the market’s realities to put food on the table.

-Of course, we then have to figure out what to do not only with ourselves but with one another.
+Of course, we then have to figure out what to do with ourselves and one another.
 Just as a lottery cheque does not free the winner from the shackles of the human condition, all-purpose machine intelligence will not magically allow us all to get along.

 Despite impressive progress in robotics and machine intelligence, those of us alive today can expect to keep on laboring until retirement.
 But while Star Trek-style replicators and robot nannies remain generations away, the digital revolution is nonetheless beginning to wreak havoc.

-Economists and politicians have puzzled over the struggles workers have experienced in recent decades: the pitiful rate of growth in wages, rising inequality, and the growing flow of national income to profits and rents rather than pay cheques.
+Economists and politicians have puzzled over the struggles workers have experienced in recent decades: the pitiful growth rate in wages, rising inequality, and the growing national income flow to profits and rents rather than paycheques.

 It could be hell